grzegorz914/homebridge-xbox-tv/README.md

   * Fan.
   * Television.
   * Inputs, which may range from 6 to 100 as each input is 1 service.
-  * Buttons, which may range from 6 to 100 as each input is 1 service.
+  * Buttons, which may range from 6 to 100 as each button is 1 service.

 ## [What's New](https://github.com/grzegorz914/homebridge-xbox-tv/blob/master/CHANGELOG.md)